CIS565-Fall-2020/Project1-CUDA-Flocking/README.md

 This is a CUDA based simulation of the Reynold Boids Algorithm.
 Three approaches were taken to perform neighbor search.
 The Naive approach does a brute force search through every other boid to update one boid.
 The Uniform Grid and Coherent Grid searches through the cells within its search radius, but Coherent Grid has a modification in the method of accessing elements.

+The method used to compare performance was by frame rate under different boid counts.

 Comparison of 3 methods of step simulation (Naive Search, Uniform Grid, Coherent Grid):
 ![chart1](images/fpsGraph8.PNG)